 15. The Hachinohe Bouillabaisse Festa

-The Bouillabaisse festa takes place between the 1st February and the 31st March each year in Hachinohe although I was fortunate enough to enjoy the full experience of the 2017 dish at the Hachinohe Park Hotel restaurant out of season.
+The Bouillabaisse Festa takes place between the 1st of February and the 31st of March each year in Hachinohe.
+However, I was fortunate enough to enjoy the full experience of the latest menu at the Hachinohe Park Hotel restaurant out of season.
 Bouillabaisse is a French-styled seafood soup that is given a local twist for the 2-month period of the festival.

 Hachinohe is a fishing port on the Northern Pacific Ocean and boats returning to this port bring a diverse catch of fish and seafood.
 The first rule of the competition is that the Bouillabaisse must contain at least 4 types of fish and seafood landed in the Hachinohe port.
 The second rule is that it must be served two ways, first as the traditional broth-based soup with seafood and then as part of another dish.
 The variation at the Park Hotel was with the Japanese Mitten Crab soup broth surrounding a mound of seafood risotto with a crispy and slightly chewy crust.
 Absolutely delicious.

 There were 17 restaurants participating in this particular year and based on the standard of seafood and presentation it would be high on my list to try a few of the others if I was travelling in Aomori in the winter season.

 Where to stay in Aomori